Logo

 James Baldwin had numerous one-night stands with various men, and several relationships with women.

-James Baldwin's major love during these years in the Village was an ostensibly straight Black man named Eugene Worth.
+James Baldwin's major love during his Village years was an ostensibly straight Black man named Eugene Worth.

 James Baldwin never expressed his desire for Worth, and Worth died by suicide after jumping from the George Washington Bridge in 1946.

-In 1944 James Baldwin met Marlon Brando, whom he was attracted to, at a theater class in The New School.
+In 1944, James Baldwin met Marlon Brando, to whom he was attracted, at a theater class at The New School.

-Nonetheless, James Baldwin sent letters to Wright regularly in the subsequent years and would reunite with Wright in Paris in 1948, though their relationship turned for the worse soon after the Paris reunion.
+Nonetheless, James Baldwin regularly sent letters to Wright in the subsequent years and would reunite with Wright in Paris, France, in 1948.

 James Baldwin wrote many reviews for The New Leader, but was published for the first time in The Nation in a 1947 review of Maxim Gorki's Best Short Stories.